The beautiful Waterfalls of South Iceland; Seljalandsfoss, Skógafoss & Gljúfrabúi and many more Waterfalls

 You will find another waterfall called Gljúfrabúi, very close to Seljalandsfoss.
 The name means "Dweller in the Gorge".
 Gljúfrabúi is also called Gljúfrafoss, but I prefer the cute name of the dweller in the gorge :)

-Gljúfrabúi is 40 meters high and in front of it is a big rock almost covering it, making it difficult to see the lower part of the waterfall.
+Gljúfrabúi is 40 meters high, and in front of it is a large rock that almost covers it, blocking the lower part of the waterfall.
 This rock is called Franskanef cliff or the French nose.

-Not many visitors knew about this waterfall until a couple of years ago, as it is so hidden away, so we locals kind of kept it to ourselves.
+Not many visitors knew about this waterfall until a couple of years ago, as it is so hidden away, so we locals kept it to ourselves.

 Gljúfrabúi waterfall